ozkary/data-engineering-mta-turnstile/Step4-Data-Warehouse/README.md

 - After runnining these command, the following resources should be in the data warehouse

 <img width="380px" src="../images/mta-bigquery-schema.png" alt="ozkary dbt bigquery schema"/>

+> The build command is responsible for compiling and generating the SQL code for your dbt project, while the run command executes that SQL code against your data warehouse.
+Typically, you would run dbt build first to compile the project, and then run dbt run to execute the compiled code against the database.

 - Validate the project.
 There should be no errors
 ```